agallant121/bark/README.md

 Users need to be able to delete their own comments.
 There is already a button, but it doesn't work.

 - I feel as though I spent a silly amount of time on this one but let me explain my thinking...All I wanted to do was to target the comment's ID, however, I could not do that because comments are not their own rescource in the DB with a relationship to reviews, they are an attribute of reviews.
-Since this is an sqlite3 DB I could not do my plan which was to remove 'comment' from the Review table in the DB and make a new Comment table and have  a one to many with review:references for the comments.
+Since this is an sqlite3 DB I could not do my plan which was to remove 'comment' column from the Review table in the DB and make a new Comment table and have a one to many with review:references for the comments.
 That way I would be able to target the comment's ID for deletion independent from the Review.
 However, since I could not do this I decided to just make a new route and controller action that would take the review's comment and set it to nil or an empty string (" ").
 When I tried this approach and played around with it in pry, it worked.
 I was able to get the comment and change it to an empty string but no matter how I approached saving the changes but using review.update / review.update_attributes(comment: ''), review.save (any combination of saving stuff) or any of those, the comment would not stay changed and remained on the page.
 I know you said to not spend too much time on this but it was bothering me so I stuck with it for a while.
 Unfortunately I could not get it to work so out of spite I am just deleting the entire review for now so you can at least see that I did something.

 ### Average Rating